Berjan Peposhi: Glory

 Peposhi made his debut for the Glory Kickboxing promotion at Glory 83 against Ahmad Chikh Mousa on February 11, 2023.
 He lost the bout by unanimous decision after suffering a knockdown in the third round.

 Peposhi faced the debuting Jan Kaffa at Glory 85 on April 29, 2023.
 He lost the fight by unanimous decision.

 Peposhi faced Denis Wosik at Glory 88 on September 9, 2023.
 He lost the fight by split decision.

 Peposhi faced Glory newcomer Miguel Trindade at Glory 90 on December 23, 2023.
 He won the fight by split decision.
 Both competitors scored knockdowns during the bout.
 Their bout was in the shortlist for the 2023 Glory Fight of the Year award.
 He would actually win Fight of The Year for his bout with Ahmad Chikh Mousa.

 Peposhi faced Mousa in a rematch at Glory 92 on May 18, 2024.
 He won win the bout via unanimous decision.

 Peposhi faced Ayoub Bourass at Glory 94 on August 31, 2024.
 He won the bout via unanimous decision.

 Peposhi faced Lee Sung-hyun in the Quarterfinals of the GLORY-RISE Featherweight Grand Prix on December 21, 2025.
-He lost the bout via majority decision decision, with both men scoring knockdowns.
+He lost the bout via majority decision, with both men scoring knockdowns.

 Peposhi faced Deniz Demirkapu at Glory 100.
 He won the bout via unanimous decision.

 Peposhi faced Aitor Currito at Glory 104 - Last Featherweight Standing Second Round.
 He won the bout via unanimous decision, qualifying him for the a spot in Quarterfinals.